Wistaro/Wistaro/README.md

 ### Welcome on my github profile 👋

-💬 I'm a young french embedded electronics engineer, with a focus on hardware and low-level developpement.
+💬 I'm a young french embedded software engineer, with a focus on hardware and low-level developpement.
-⚡ **Languages:** C, C++, VHDL, Verilog, Assembly, Java
+⚡ **Languages:** C, C++, C#, VHDL, Verilog, Assembly, Java

 ☑️ Verified Discord bot developer *(I use Discord.js lib for NodeJs)*